group7crushesit/project/README.md

 Email Notifications for new board postings<br>
 Twitter-like feed and posting<br>
 Allow outsiders to post to the job board<br>

 ####Outstanding issues
+Not Partialized
+Divs are overflowing
+Login / Signup not removed after user is signed in Heroku
+Add more rspec validation

 ####Resources
 ######(GEMS, APIs, frameworks, Toolkits and other Resources)